 Small Clothes – Big Problems?
 10 Ideas for Petite Clothing for Women Over 60

-Let’s begin with opening your wardrobe, mixing things up, visiting your tailor and maybe perusing for a few accessories to create the illusion.
-Here are ten tips.
+Let’s begin with opening your wardrobe, mixing things up, visiting your tailor, and maybe perusing for a few accessories to create the illusion.
+Here are 10 handy tips for petite clothing.